HydrologyFrankfurt/ReWaterGAP/docs/user_guide/index.rst

 User Guide
 ===========

-If you are new to WaterGAP and want to learn how to run the program find our quick start guide [here].
+If you are new to WaterGAP and want to learn how to run the program find our quick start guide `here <https://hydrologyfrankfurt.github.io/ReWaterGAP/getting_started/index.html>`_.
 | G1+
 | No knowledge about programming is required.

-If you would like to learn more about the functionalities of WaterGAP find the API References [here].
+If you would like to learn more about the functionalities of WaterGAP find the API References `here <https://hydrologyfrankfurt.github.io/ReWaterGAP/api_docs/index.html>`_.
 | G1+
 | No knowledge about programming is required.